-For wind damage alone, there were 61,000 domestic property claims, totalling £77m; 9,000 commercial property claims, put at £61m totalling 70,000 claims costing in excess of £138m.
-Low quality, poorly installed fencing is usually a key culprit in contributing to those insurance costs.
-We have developed a useful guide to advise how you help prevent storm damage to your fencing because regular checks can help your home, garden and fencing stand up to bad weather when it arrives.
+Low quality, poorly installed fencing is usually a key culprit in contributing to fence failure and repair costs.
+We have developed a useful guide to advise how you help prevent storm damage to your fencing as regular checks can help your home, garden and fencing stand up to bad weather when it arrives.

 Remove hazardous or weak branches

 We would recommend the cutting down or removal of loose or overhanging branches in your garden, particularly those close to fencing, windows, drainage or even power lines that are unsafe.